oduis/UEVRDeluxe-docs/index.md

 Follow [this guide](SubmitProfile.md)
 ### What UEVR version is it based on?
 Can I use another?
 Currently the current nightly version that looks stable when published.
 But you can just click on Update button to download the latest nightly or older nightlies automatically.
 Start UEVR Easy as admin for this to work.
+JoeHodge and PureDark UEVR versions are also supported.